 Headphones / Earbuds

-Cleaning headphones is essential, especially if you use them at the gym.
+Cleaning headphones is essential, especially if you also use them at the gym.
 The disgusting truth is, in-ear headphones can contribute to bacterial growth in your ears if not properly sanitized.

 To start cleaning, if your earbuds have silicone tips, you can remove them and use warm soapy water and a cloth.
 If the earbud is foam, use a damp cloth and let them air dry.